 A favorite scene in a film loaded with standout sequences

-Considerable assist is given by the Oscar-nominated screenplay (Meet Me in St Louis was nominated for four, winning only a special juvenile Oscar from O'Brien) which consistently keeps clichés at bay by subverting anticipated payoffs with unexpected twists.
+Considerable assist is given by the Oscar-nominated screenplay (Meet Me in St Louis was nominated for four, winning only a special juvenile Oscar for O'Brien) which consistently keeps clichés at bay by subverting anticipated payoffs with unexpected twists.
 Every time a scene threatens to become too sentimental or hackneyed, some bit of business or dialogue is introduced to wrest the proceedings back to something amusing or emotionally honest.
-This is especially true of the two youngest Smith girls, Agnes and Tootie; angelic of face but mischievous and possessed of extravagantly gruesome imaginations (Agnes, after being told [in jest] that her pet cat has been harmed: “Oh, if you killed her I’ll kill you!
-I’ll stab you to death in your sleep, then I’ll tie your body to two wild horses until you’re pulled apart!”).
+This is especially true of the two youngest Smith girls, Agnes and Tootie; angelic of face but mischievous and possessed of extravagantly gruesome imaginations (Agnes, after being told [in jest] that her pet cat has been harmed: "Oh, if you killed her I'll kill you!
+I'll stab you to death in your sleep, then I'll tie your body to two wild horses until you're pulled apart!").

-What I think appeals to me most is Meet Me in St. Louis’ refreshing lack of schmaltz.
-Where a less thoughtful film might have the characters express their feelings through manipulative emotional outbursts and maudlin displays designed to elicit a sentimental response from the audience, I’m impressed by the way the closeness of the Smith family is illustrated in the ways they treat one another, and not by the voicing of false-sounding bromides.
+I think what appeals to me most is Meet Me in St. Louis' refreshing lack of schmaltz.
+Where a less thoughtful film might have the characters express their feelings through manipulative emotional outbursts and maudlin displays designed to elicit a sentimental response from the audience, I'm impressed by the way the closeness of the Smith family is illustrated in the ways they treat one another, and not by the voicing of false-sounding bromides.

 |This beautifully composed shot is a testament to Minnelli's painterly eye.
 The detailed production design and eye-popping Technicolor cinematography only add to Meet Me in St. Louis' enduring appeal|

 1) When Rose's much-anticipated long-distant call turns out to be a bust, I'm always so charmed by how Ester rescues her sister from embarrassment by putting a positive spin on the events.